johntrinhvu/OCT-Noise-Cancellation/README.md

 ### Accuracy
 The current model oct_filter_model4.h5 runs with a 99.45% accuracy of canceling out unnecessary noise on a 300 OCT image sample.
+Current model with black_and_white images runs with 99.36% accuracy.